-Poor manners (all too common, particularly when being interviewed by young agency recruiters – we can’t seem to control ourselves!)
+- Poor manners (all too common, particularly when being interviewed by young agency recruiters – we Mature often can’t control ourselves!)

 Evaluate and do Better Next Time

-The best time to review your ‘performance’ is immediately after, while it’s fresh.
+The best time to review your ‘performance’ and prepare for the next one is immediately after it, while it’s fresh.

 Your objective is to evaluate what you said, or asked, so you’ll do better next time.
 Self-evaluation will lead to a better interview next time – and you’ll keep getting better.